kiarashjam/UROP/README.md

 # Requirments

-First, install the requirements and dependencies with the commands:
+For starting, install the requirements and dependencies with the below command:

 ```pip install -r requirements.txt```